-Lodging: The City reimburses employees for the costs of lodging subject to the following conditions and limitations:
+Lodging: The City reimburses employees for the costs of lodging subject to the following conditions and limitations.

-- 1. Lodging reimbursement will be the actual cost of lodging not to exceed the rate of single occupancy. - 2.
-If a deposit or prepayment is required, employees must enter a requisition and process for payment. - 3.
+- 1. Lodging reimbursement will be the actual cost of lodging not to exceed the rate of a single occupancy. - 2.
+Payments should be made with a P-card, or employees can enter a requisition and process for payment whenever possible. - 3.
+The business event should be more than 40 miles from the employee's usual City work facility or residence (if traveling from home), whichever is closer, to qualify for lodging reimbursement.
+Special circumstances and inclement weather will be taken into consideration on a case by case basis. - 4.
 The City is exempt from certain sales and room taxes.
 Employees should notify the hotel that they are traveling on City business so that the City is not improperly charged for taxes.

-If requested, the Comptroller's office can provide documentation that the employee is traveling on City business and is therefore exempt from sales and room tax.

-- 4. Hotels may also give government employees lower room rates if notified when making a reservation. - 5.
+If requested, the Comptroller's office can provide documentation that the employee is traveling on City business and is therefore exempt from sales and room tax. - 5.
+Hotels may also give government employees lower room rates if notified when making a reservation. - 6.
 Laundry fees and hotel tips are not reimbursable.

 Mileage: Employees who use their personal vehicle for official business will receive the current Internal Revenue Service mileage rate for miles.
+Mileage computation shall use the employee's usual City work facility or residence (if leaving from home), whichever is less.